wellplayed/ulol/README.md

 Teams may pause the game for a maximum of 10 minutes over the course of a single game, or 20 minutes over the course of a best-of-three match.
 Pausing beyond allowance time will be considered unfair play and penalties will be applied at the discretion of tournament officials.

 ## 5.9 4v5 Play
 Teams are required to field a full team of five players be considered ready to start any match.
 If a player disconnects from the lobby or champion select, the team is no longer ready to play, and lateness time begins.
-If a player disconnects from the game, the game may continue as normal or be paused per section 5.8.
+If a player disconnects from the game, the game may continue as normal or be paused per [Section 5.8](#58-pause-allowance).

 ## 5.10 Player Equipment Responsibility
 All players are responsible for ensuring the performance of their chosen setup, including computer hardware and peripherals, internet connection, and power.
 A problem with player equipment is not an acceptable reason for lateness or pausing beyond a team’s allowance, regardless of the root cause of the problem.